 You and your attorney or representative, if you have one present, will have time at the end of the interview to make a statement or add any additional information.
 A decision on your case will not be made at the asylum interview.
 For the legal regulations governing asylum interviews, see 8 CFR 208.9.

 Missing Your Interview (Failure to Appear)

 Shortly after you miss your interview, you will receive a “Failure to Appear Warning Letter” from the asylum office where your interview was scheduled to take place.
-This letter explains how to reschedule your missed interview and the consequences of missing your interview on your 180-day Asylum EAD Clock (PDF, 262.62 KB).
+This letter explains the consequences of missing your interview and how to request a rescheduled interview before referral to immigration court for removal proceedings.

-You must request to reschedule your interview within 45 days from your interview date.
-If 45 days have passed and the asylum office has not received a request to reschedule your interview, your case will either be:
+If 46 days have passed and the asylum office has not received a request to reschedule your interview and:

 Rescheduling Your Interview

-If you need to reschedule your interview, you must either:
+If you need to reschedule your interview before the scheduled appointment, you must either:

 - Go to that asylum office and complete an In-Person Reschedule Request.